soundasleep/gittime/README.md

 #   authors:
 #     - jevon

-# For Git, xls, and csv sources, you can also categorise commits into categories.
-# Each path changed in a commit is matched against the first category match
-# found using path regexps, and given a (1.0/total number of paths changed)% weighting.
-# These categories are then added together into each generated report.
-categories:
-  test:
-    - spec
-  config:
-    - config.*yml
-  docs:
-    - README
-  # an 'other' category will capture everything else

 # For more complex setups, you can merge multiple files together.
 # Each file is loaded and deep merged, but has the same schema as your config.yml.
 # merge: